a6h15hek/a6h15hek/blogs/logging-in-software-development.md

 ## Best Practices for Function Logging

-**Essential elements in a log string:** Timestamp, ApplicationName, FileName, FunctionName, and LEVEL.
+**Essential elements in a log string:** Timestamp, ApplicationName, FileName, FunctionName, LEVEL, and any other details that you deem important for your application.

 **The message should convey:** the intended action, the initiator of the action, and the input and output.